patschi/serverdashboard/README.md

 ### Requirements
 ---
 1. a (own?) linux machine (Debian recommended).
-2. PHP 5.3+.
+2. PHP 5.3+ with shell_exec() enabled.
 3. a browser with CSS3 support.
 4. some basic knowledge.

+### Installation
+---
-5. To get Download/Upload speed working, you need to add the following line in the `sudo` configuration.
+1. To get Download/Upload speed working, you need to add the following line in the `sudo` configuration.
 The editor can be started by default with `visudo`.
-Add this line: `www-data        ALL=NOPASSWD: /sbin/ifconfig eth0`
+Add this line: `www-data        ALL=NOPASSWD: /sbin/ifconfig eth0`.
-6. Requires `lsb-release` package
+2. Install `lsb-release` package (`sudo apt-get install lsb-release` on debian systems).
-7. If you not use eth0 as interface edit the `$interface` in `./assets/getStatus.php`
+3. If you not use eth0 as interface edit the `$interface` in `assets/getStatus.php`.

 ### Screenshot
 ---